Chinawal: Health

 The village has a Primary Health Centre and ambulance run by the state government.
-It is well-maintained and hence in February 2006 it was nominated for Maharashtra state level Anandibai Joshi Awards for meritorious services in public health.
-But the village has no private hospital with modern facilities for emergency treatment.
-In 2013, Maharashtra state govt has launched Rajiv Gandhi Jeevandayee Arogya Yojana for free medicare to poor people of the state of Maharashtra.
+There is no private hospital with modern facilities for emergency treatment.
+In 2013, Maharashtra's state government launched Rajiv Gandhi Jeevandayee Arogya Yojana for free medicare to poor people of the state of Maharashtra.
 Under this scheme, people receive free treatment in the selected hospitals at district places for 975 types of diseases and surgeries and govt bears cost of it up to Rs.1,50,000 per year per family.
-Poor villagers of the Chinawal village go to these hospitals at Jalgaon city to avail this facility.
-Govt arranges health camps all over the Jalgaon district from time to time and villagers take free treatment at any such nearest health camp.